The Power of Outside Influences

 As many of you know, I am currently enjoying studying Educational Neuroscience in the Brain-Based Education course through Central Queensland University (CQU).

-Why add to my lengthy list of qualifications in Career Development?
+Why add to my list of qualifications in Career Development?
+Here’s why.

 The Graduate Certificate in Brain-Based Education will enhance my capacities as a professional educator.
-I personally grow from this further education and I can offer my clients, even MORE, when they come to me for advice, guidance and to learn through my online course.
+I personally grow from this further education, and I can offer my clients even more when they come to me for advice and guidance.

 That sounds like a win-win for you and me!

-I was particularly impressed when reading Tracey Tokuhama-Espinosa’s book, Mind, Brain, and Education Science: A Comprehensive Guide to the New Brain-Based Teaching.’
+In my reading about the brain and the latest evidence-based scientific research about how it learns, I have learned many astounding facts.
+I was particularly impressed by Tracey Tokuhama-Espinosa’s book Mind, Brain, and Education Science: A Comprehensive Guide to the New Brain-Based Teaching.

 One of the most intriguing sets of data that demonstrates that performance is more related to psychological (rather than neurological) differences is the so-called “Obama Effect.”